abra-code/replay/README.md

              cause a wrong skip.
 Use --cache-memo-refresh (or off) when inputs are rewritten with restored modification times.

-  The sidecar is two files: the index, and a small append-only journal beside it.
-A run that changes nothing writes neither.
+  The sidecar keeps its data in two files, the index and a small append-only journal beside it, with a lock file alongside.
+A run that changes nothing writes neither of the two.
 A run that changes a few files appends only those records to the journal, so an incremental build does not rewrite an index that may be tens of megabytes.
 The first run whose changes no longer fit the journal folds it back into the index and clears it, which is also when entries no recent run has mentioned are evicted.
   Every journal batch carries its own checksum, so a batch left half-written by a crash costs that batch and nothing else.

-  When the index is written it usually also records its own crc32c, and the file's inode, size and mtime at that moment, in a "public.replay.store-crc32c" attribute - readable with "xattr -px", and skipped silently on a filesystem without xattr support.
-It says what the index contained when it was published, which is not the same claim as what it contains now: an attribute cannot notice bit rot, since rot moves neither size nor mtime.
+  When the index is written it usually also records its own crc32c, and the file's inode, size and mtime at that moment, in a "public.replay.store-crc32c" attribute, readable with "xattr -px".
+A failure to record it is silent without -v, since it is a diagnostic and nothing depends on it.
+It says what the index contained when it was published, which is not the same claim as what it contains
+  now: an attribute cannot notice bit rot, since rot moves neither size nor mtime.
 Deliberately NOT one of the public.fingerprint.* names, whose documented rule is to trust a recorded hash whenever inode, size and mtime still match - under that name a corrupted index would report its pre-corruption hash to gate and fingerprint, and would do so exactly when someone was investigating the corruption.
-What protects the index is the checksum in its trailer, inside the file and covering the bytes, which replay verifies on every run.
+What protects the index is the checksum in its trailer, inside the file and covering the index body, which replay verifies every time it opens the sidecar.

   --dry-run reads the sidecar and never writes it, so a dry run leaves the memo byte-identical.
 With "xattr" the memoization is turned off for the run instead: that backend has no read-only mode, so any